ninthwalker/plexReport/README.md

 ## Command-line Options

 Once installed, you can run the script by simply running `plexreport` from within the docker image container.

-If you need to reinstall or reconfigure the program, run `plexreport-setup`.
+If you need to reconfigure the program configs, first delete the existing config files and rerun '. /initial_setup.sh`.
 All commandline options can be seen by running `plexreport --help`

 ##### Options:
 `-n, --no-plex-email` - Do not send emails to Plex friends.
 Can be used with the `recipients_email` and `recipients` config file option to customize email recipients.